ernanirst/node-fipe-table/README.md

 ## About the SDK

-This SDK is the result of a lot of try and error with the API used by FIPE's official website.
+This SDK is result of a lot of try and error with the API used by FIPE's official website.
 The website is the only place where FIPE releases its data, therefore, nothing more convienient than a SDK to retrive data directly from the API used by the website.

 ## Getting Started